mozilla-rally/rally/extensions/attention-stream/README.md

-# Rally Attention Stream
+# Mozilla Rally extension (f.k.a.
+Attention Stream)
-This is the Rally "Attention Stream" extension, originally based on the [Rally Study Template](https://github.com/mozilla-rally/study-template/).
+This is the Mozilla Rally extension, originally based on the [Rally Study Template](https://github.com/mozilla-rally/study-template/).

 ## Getting Started